Jack Teele

 Jack Earl Teele (June 17, 1930 – September 14, 2017) was an American football executive and sportswriter.
-He served as an executive for thirty-one seasons in the National Football League (NFL), including twenty-one with the Los Angeles Rams and ten with the San Diego Chargers, and two in the World League of American Football (WLAF) with the Barcelona Dragons.
+He served as an executive for thirty-one seasons in the National Football League (NFL), including twenty-one with the Los Angeles Rams and ten with the San Diego Chargers, as well as two in the World League of American Football (WLAF) with the Barcelona Dragons.

 Early life and education

 Jack Teele was born on June 17, 1930, in Bloomington, Illinois.
 His family moved to Long Beach, California, in 1941.
 He was known for being one of the first students in the city to attend all levels of education there, having graduated from Garfield Elementary School, Washington Junior High, Long Beach Polytechnic High School, Long Beach City College, and Long Beach State University.
-He was a member of the Long Beach State men's basketball team, and played in their first ever season.
+He was a member of the Long Beach State men's basketball team as a guard and played in their first-ever season.
+Teele also played golf.

-While a member of Long Beach City College in 1949, Teele started a sportswriting career with The Independent.
+While attending Long Beach City College in 1949, Teele started a sportswriting career with The Independent.
 After his graduation from college, he spent two years in the Army Intelligence, including thirteen months in Japan.
-He returned to United States in 1954, starting a local sports column in The Independent titled "Sports About Town".
+He returned to the United States in 1954, starting a local sports column in The Independent titled "Sports About Town".
 From 1958 to 1959, he covered the Los Angeles Rams in the newspaper.